BLCM/wlmods/Apocalyptech/README.md

 - **Movement Speed Cheats** - Move faster!
 - **Short Overworld Dungeons** - Shortens all Overworld dungeons (single-room only, and shorter enemy waves)
-- **Skip DLC Intros** - Skips the DLC intro movies in Dreamveil Overlook, for DLCs 1, 2, and 3.
-Does *not* work for Shattering Spectreglass (DLC4)!

 ## Gear Changes